edwardloka/ContinualLearning/README.md

 Continual Learning in Deep Learning
 -Handwriting Digit Recognition

-Download Main.exe to see the result
+Download Main.exe or Paper.pdf to see the result